-ASSIST-IoT has reserved a total of $900.000 \in$ for financially supporting third parties enhance the scope of the project by joining the project via Open Calls.
+ASSIST-IoT has reserved a total of 900.000 \notin for financially supporting third parties enhance the scope of the project by joining the project via Open Calls.
 ASSIST-IoT will perform two rounds of Open Calls where research entities and SMEs around Europe are summoned to present proposals fitting one of the project pilots, targeting specific challenges.
-ASSIST-IoT Open Call #1 is the first of those two rounds.
+ASSIST-IoT Open Call #2 is the second (and final) of those two rounds, which has been assigned a total of 480.000 \notin for awarding proposals.